 Eric A. Weiss, M.D.

-And excellent, easy-to-understand book that is small enough (5 oz) to take with you in your backpack, kayak, or glove box.
+And an excellent, easy-to-understand book that is small enough (5 oz) to take with you in your backpack, kayak, or glove box.
 The main thing I appreciate about this book is that it acknowledges that you don’t have all kinds of resources to depend on in the wilderness, so it provides you with great-improvised techniques when your supplies are very limited.

 Wilderness Medicine, 5th: Beyond First Aid

 Another excellent book to take with you on the trail—where it obviously makes the most sense to be in your possession!
-This books takes you much further in providing information on what to do if you don’t have medical assistance within any reasonable amount of time and NEED to take care the problem NOW!
+This book takes you much further in providing information on what to do if you don’t have medical assistance within any reasonable amount of time and NEED to take care of the problem NOW!

 This illustrated text is essential reading for anyone from trip leaders, guides, and search and rescue groups to EMTs, paramedics, and physicians who must provide immediate care when access to a medical facility is difficult or impossible.
 The author obviously understands what it’s like to literally be out in the wilderness–not somewhere that you can simply call on your cell phone for a helicopter!

-Learn how to survey, assess, and stabilize the victim and the medical situation, what questions to ask to gain necessary vital information, how to manage physical symptoms as well as care for wounds and orthopedic injuries and much more.
+Learn how to survey, assess, and stabilize the victim and the medical situation, what questions to ask to gain necessary vital information, how to manage physical symptoms as well as care for wounds and orthopedic injuries, and much more.

 If you spend a lot of time in the backcountry, especially with groups of people, it might be time to consider your Wilderness First Responder certification.
 Or maybe you are just interested in upping your skills to be able to take care of emergencies that happen while in remote areas.
 This is that guide.
-As the books itself states, “Wilderness First Responder is a comprehensive text for the recognition, treatment, and prevention of backcountry emergencies.
+As the book itself states, “Wilderness First Responder is a comprehensive text for the recognition, treatment, and prevention of backcountry emergencies.
 It’s essential reading for wilderness educators, trip leaders, guides, search and rescue groups, and anyone who works or plays far from definitive medical care.”